hmoats/hmoats.github.io/docs/fo-2020-pool.md

 ### Payout:

+Please note that if there is a tie for first place the 2nd place will NOT be paid out.
+The two or more first place winners will split the entire pot for that draw (mens or ladies).

 > - Mens 1st Place: $80
 > - Mens 2nd Place: $20
 > - Mens 3rd Place: High five